School is in session from 8:00 a.m. until 2:35 p.m., except on minimum days. Campus supervision begins at 7:45 a.m.

 Students are expected to follow all traffic safety rules to and from school.

 Do not ride bicycles on school grounds, bikes must be walked when on campus.
 Students must wear helmets in accordance with the law.
 All bikes must be locked in the designated area by room 21; Bicycles may not be stored in classrooms or in the office.

 Students are responsible for obtaining his/her own chain and lock (locks should not be shared).
 The school does not assume responsibility for the safety or security of bicycles.
 The school is not responsible for the loss, damage, or theft of bicycles.

 Violators of these rules may lose their privileges.

-Students are expected to observe safety rules for pedestrians and use cross walks while walking to and from school.
-Students are expected to follow directions of Crossing Guard.
+Students are expected to observe safety rules for pedestrians and use crosswalks while walking to and from school.
+Students are expected to follow the directions of the Crossing Guard.
 Students should walk with others and go directly home/ school.
-Once inside campus, students are not to leave school grounds, doing so may result in a truancy/unexcused tardy report on student’s record.
-Parent will be contacted by principal.
+Once inside campus, students are not to leave school grounds, doing so may result in a truancy/unexcused tardy report on the student’s record.
+Parents will be contacted by the principal.

 Lost and found is located in the MPR and front office.
 Unclaimed items are donated monthly.

 During an emergency, students will remain on campus until parent, or guardian listed on Emergency Card, is able to pick them up.
 Parents/guardians must immediately update student records whenever personal contact information changes.

 Students in need of the health clerk's attention must be issued a pass to the health office from his/her teacher.
 Student may not use personal cell phone to call/text parents.
 Health clerk will call home.

 Students MAY NOT carry medication at school; this includes prescription and over-the-counter drugs.
 Students who need to take medicine during the school day MUST comply with the following: